mjhibbard/porfolioSite/notes.md

     *  Testimonials

 Skills Section:
-    *  Whats your skills are
+    *  What your skills are
     *  Resume link at bottom

 Project List: